Christian faith groups

 convicted of tax evasion in the United States.
 During 1948,

-the Presbyterian Church of Korea felt that his views were incompatible with traditional Christianity; they excommunicated
+the Presbyterian Church of Korea felt that his views were incompatible with their beliefs.
+He was excommunicated.

 In 1957, Rev. Moon published Divine Principle which is a collection of his